Dog Animal-Assisted Therapy (DAAT)

 We do NOT offer privates sessions or "pet the puppy" programs dispensed by some universities during exam weeks.
 Our animals are trained for intervention and prevention purposes for adolescents who are in need of a complementary therapeutic approach.

-If you wish to offer an alternative program to your teen via a dog and/or rat animal-assisted therapy program please contact Gaby at the Dogue Shop.
-Calls are scanned; therefore, we will answer e-mails faster.
+If you wish to offer an alternative program to your teen student body via a dog and/or rat animal-assisted therapy program please contact Gaby Dufresne-Cyr, for Canadian schools, or Shannon Strang for the United Kingdom school system.

-NOTE: We have conducted both dog and rat animal-assisted therapy programs at Focus, Perspectives I, and Mountainview high schools; therefore, we can provide references at your request.
+NOTE: We have conducted both dog and rat animal-assisted therapy programs at Focus, Perspectives I, and Mountainview high schools within the Montreal English School Board (EMSB); therefore, we can provide references at your request.

 Article on Animal-Assisted Therapy